Cinema Arts Portfolio Submission Process

 - Artistic admittance: Submit your artistic portfolio.
 Applicants are required to submit their portfolio via digital submission through Acceptd via Point Park University's Acceptd home page.

 Cinema portfolios are reviewed by the faculty upon receipt and applicants will be notified of artistic decision and possible artistic achievement award as academic and artistic decisions are made.
 The cinema faculty reserve the right to request a phone or in-person interview as necessary; however, it is not mandatory unless requested by the faculty.

 Your artistic portfolio should include the following:

-Cinema production, animation and visual effects or screenwriting applicants can provide 1-5 sample(s) of your creative work that best demonstrates your abilities including (but are not limited to):
+Provide 1-5 sample(s) of other creative work that best demonstrates your abilities in the area that you are applying to, including (but not limited to):

-- Writing samples: film/play scripts, essays, short stories, creative writing pieces, etc.
+- Screenwriting applicants: writing samples: film/play scripts, essays, short stories, creative writing pieces, etc.